 • Other causes of RBD include pontomedullary lesions, such as those from vascular injuries, mass lesion, or demyelinating disease.
 Commonly prescribed antidepressant medications, particularly selective serotonin reuptake inhibitors, result in RBD through uncertain mechanisms.
 Patients with narcolepsy due to dysfunction in the orexin hypothalamic circuit, which stabilizes sleep states, may also demonstrate RBD, but it may be less likely to develop a neurodegenerative disease than iRBD.
 By failing to stabilize REM sleep from wakefulness, orexin pathology results in cortical activation, but without REM sleep atonia.

-• RBD management options include bedtime administrations of low-dose (0.25 to 1.0 mg) clonazepam or high-dose (6 to 12 mg) melatonin.
+• RBD management options include prioritizing bedroom safety in addition to bedtime administrations of low-dose (0.25 to 1.0 mg) clonazepam or high-dose (6 to 15 mg) melatonin.
 For patients with medication refractory disease, a customized bed alarm may help prevent sleep-related injury.

 In 1817, James Parkinson wrote a monograph titled, “An Essay on the Shaking Palsy” (118).
 This first comprehensive description of the disorder described frequently disrupted sleep.
 Parkinson hinted at a disorder of agitated dream enactment emerging from sleep.